 Mix flour, salt, baking powder in a bowl.

 Now add refine oil and rub until the mixture resembles coarse breadcrumbs.
-Slowly add water and knead the dough until it is smooth.Cover it and set aside for 30 minutes or longer.
+Slowly add water and knead the dough until it is smooth.Cover it and set aside for 30

 Stuffing for samosa ~